daattali/shinyalert/README.md

 <h2 id="rmd">Using in Rmarkdown files</h2>

-You can use {shinyalert} in Rmarkdown documents by using the `rmd = TRUE` parameter.
+You can use {shinyalert} in Rmarkdown documents as well.
 This only works in interactive Rmd documents (when `runtime: shiny` is used in the YAML).

 ````
 ---